AashitaK/A-Hands-On-Workshop-In-Machine-Learning-Spring-2023/README.md

 * Binary classification algorithm: Logistic Regression
 * Underfitting and Overfitting to the training dataset; Model cross-validation

-#### 3. Natural language processing (NLP) concepts (Friday, April 14, 2023)
+#### 3. A Gentle Introduction to Neural Networks (Friday, April 14, 2023)
-* Perceptron - the simplest neural network
+* Neural networks: Building the intuition of the architecture and the iterative learning process
 * An exercise on implementing AND and OR gates using Perceptron by trial-and-error
+* Multi-Layer Perception: Forward and Backward propagation
 * One hot encoding for categorical features
 * Natural language processing (NLP) concepts: Bag Of Words (BOW) model, TF-IDF vectorizor, using word n-grams, etc.
-* Application of Logistic Regression and NLP concepts using `scikit-learn` on the [IMDb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) to predict the sentiment (positive or negative) of the movie reviews

-#### 4. A Gentle Introduction to Neural Networks (Tuesday, April 18, 2023)
+#### 4. Fine-tuning Neural Networks (Tuesday, April 18, 2023)
-* Neural networks: Building the intuition of the architecture and the iterative learning process
-* Multi-Layer Perception: Forward and Backward propagation
-* A primer on `Keras`
-* Training a neural network on [IMDb dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) for sentiment analysis

-#### 5. Fine-tuning Neural Networks (Friday, April 21, 2023)
 * Vanishing gradients and exploding gradients in deep networks
 * Activation functions
 * Weight Initialization